Tomato, Tuna and Cannellini Salad

 I like to serve this salad with sliced, chilled pears or apples on the side, and sparkling water with a sprig of mint … yummy!

-Posted in lunch, recipes, salads0 Comments
+Posted in recipes, lunch, salads

 Roasted Corn & Grilled Chicken Salad